 Our trips to Italy wouldn't be complete without spending some time in Rome's historic centre.
 We've stayed overnight in the city if we've wanted to make an early start when visiting popular sites, but these days we travel in by train for the day.
 This last visit was exciting for our grandson who wanted to see places that he's been studying at school, especially the remains of buildings from the Roman period.
-Most of the photos I took were a record of him taking his own which he's making into a video as part of the whole experience of his stay in Italy.
 Here are some general photos that I took on the day together with others from previous trips into Rome:-

 Porta Maggiore - a city gate formed by the aqueduct built by Emperor Claudius in AD 52